gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 Nmap done at Thu Jun 28 22:00:04 2018 -- 1 IP address (1 host up) scanned in 16.55 seconds
 {% endhighlight %}

 So, what does this tell us?
-We can see that those three ports are open and nothing else.
+We can see that those three ports are open.
 This will let us see that we will need to focus on programs that serve HTTP(S) and MySQL.
 Trying to attack other applications will probably be fruitless.

-## sqlmap scanning
-Since we do have a website up, and since it is running MySQL, it only takes a quick jump to suppose that we might have a chance at getting everything with a quick run of `sqlmap`.
-What happens when we give that a try?

-Not much.
-That is, `sqlmap` ran its default scan against the target, but didn't find what it was usually looking for.
-In order to run `sqlmap` effectively, we would need to provide it some better information.
-We'll return to using `sqlmap` later.

-## nikto scanning
+## `nikto` scanning
 ![nikto recommendations]({{ site.url }}/assets/images/KaliBadStore/2018-07-07-183641_1366x768_scrot.png)

-Quick and easy, `nikto` scannig did a directory traverse that seemed easy to use.
+Quick and easy, `nikto` scanning did a directory traverse that seemed easy to use.
 It coughed up five or size directories to check into.
 For brevity, We'll show what we eventually found with some of those.

 The supplier directory was referred to in robots.txt.
 Looking up robots.txt showed that a user-agent of a certain name would not be disallowed.
 This looked useful.
 Also, robots.txt mentioned an `/upload` directory.
 That, combined with a file upload dialog, implied an remote or local file inclusion vulnerability possibility.
+We could also see how directory rules woudl cycle and recycle scanning bots of the wrong type.
+To understand this, we had to compare robots.txt alongside a Javascript script.

 The `cgi-bin/` showed a couple of things.
 First, laying around was a `test.cgi` file.
 Later, after finding some hashes, it would match up with a sysadmin's account.
 Apparently, this was a leftover test laying around in the plain.
 It showed clearly that there were base64 and MD5 hashes in use; but, that would be close to quickly recognized by the shape of the strings found later.

-There was a `/supplier/accounts` laying around.
+There was a `/supplier/accounts` file laying around.
 This was a text file with about four lines associating a number with a base64 encoded string.
 Recognizable by its trailing "=", the base64 was quickly decoded.

 {% highlight shell %}
 echo <TARGET STRING> | base64 --decode